Travelgate/documentation/kb/faqs/glossary.md

 Metrics on system usage and performance.

 - **STD (TGX payment type)**
-A payment type in the TravelgateX system indicating that the standard booking fee applies for both Partners in a connection (they share costs).
+A payment type in the Travelgate system indicating that the standard booking fee applies for both Partners in a connection (they share costs).

 - **SUP (TGX payment type)**
-A payment type in the TravelgateX system indicating that both standard booking fees and supplement apply to this connection only for a Partner (for the other party, it will be free).
+A payment type in the Travelgate system indicating that both standard booking fees and supplement apply to this connection only for a Partner (for the other party, it will be free).

 - **Supplement**
 Additional charge for extras.